An infection of the epiglottis which can be caused by Influenza type B or Strept.

 A genetic disorder that affects the lungs and digestive system.
 The body produces thick and sticky mucus that can clog the lungs and obstruct the pancreas.

 What are the respiratory symptoms of cystic fibrosis?

-The respiratory symptoms from cystic fibrosis are from increased mucus in the lungs:
+From increased mucus in the lungs: